ademiltonnunes/CS548-2024Spring/Assignments/Assignmet-4/README.md

 ## Create a simple configuration file in GitHub in JSON format
 I created an new and private repository on Github with a JSON File.
-You can see the file created clicking in [Here](./github_settings_example/github_settings.json) This file list the Safeway stores with some settings from those stores and also which zipcodes they map.
+You can see the file created clicking in [Here](./github_settings_example/github_settings.json).
+This file lists the Safeway stores with some settings from those stores and also which zipcodes they map.

 ## Create a new HTTPS web service.
 The webservice is stored in the folder backend [Here](./backend)